ruankie/frontier-rl/README.md

 ### Publish paper and code
 - [ ] Write paper
+- [ ] Make docs from docstrings for all code
 - [ ] Include detailed README or documentation for steps to use repo and reproduce results
 - [ ] Publish paper and open source this repo